isomerpages/moe-yishunpri/index.md

 ---
 layout: homepage
 title: Yishun Primary School
-description: Brief site description here
+description: Do Our Best & Be The Best
 image: /images/logo.png
 permalink: /
 notification: "Notice: We are currently upgrading our school website to serve you better."